 After three years as an officer in the U.S. Navy and seven years with ARCO Chemical Company, Peter Buenz joined a non-engineer fraternity brother in 1970 to establish Chemical Exchange Industries, the forerunner of Creekside Industries.
 Their business model was to purchase processing facilities no longer needed by major chemical companies and adapt them to produce specialty and commodity products using innovative processes.
 Buenz amicably split the business with his partner in 1993, and his share became Creekside.

-Buenz and his wife, Claire, are strong supporters of the department, establishing several endowed scholarships in chemical engineering and maintaining a keen interest in the department’s programs.
+Buenz and his wife, Claire, are strong supporters of the department, establishing several endowed scholarships and maintaining a keen interest in the department’s programs.
 Buenz has been a member and president of the Texas ChE External Advisory Committee and was a member of the Cockrell School’s Engineering Advisory Board.
-He is also a Friend of Alec and a member of the Littlefield Society.

 Dr. Ralph T. Ferrell (B.S. ’61, Ph.D. ’66)

 After receiving both his undergraduate and doctoral degrees from the McKetta Department of Chemical Engineering, Ralph Ferrell began his career with Conoco Research and Development where he received several patents related to detergent processing and production of high-purity catalytic alumina (auto emissions control).
 In 1974, Dr. Ferrell switched his focus from research and development to manufacturing, becoming manager of Conoco’s chemical plant in Oklahoma City.
 He progressed thru manufacturing managerial positions to become General Manager of Conoco Chemicals Louisiana operations.